Bird Watching & Bird Hotspots in the Cable Area

 Head of Namakagon River

-- Wood ducks, pb grebe, mallard, hooded mergs, etc.
+- Wood ducks, pied billed grebe, mallard, hooded mergs, etc.

 - Yellow, chestnut-sided, common yellowthroat,